winglang/playground/src/tutorials/02-tutorial.md

 1. Find the interaction panel in the upper-right corner of the console.
 2. Find the **Push Message** text box (at its bottom).
 3. Enter a message and click "Send".

+> Notice that the "Approx size" property of the queue now shows "1".